Martenelias/cosmos-odyssey/README.md

 - **Tailwind CSS** for styling.
 - **API:** Fetching and displaying route data from a third-party API.

+## Proxy

+Because the proxy server is on free hosting, free instance will spin down with inactivity, which can delay requests by 50 seconds or more.
+Proxy server on Github [https://github.com/Martenelias/proxy-server](https://github.com/Martenelias/proxy-server) Proxy servers host is Render and its live <https://cosmos-proxy-server.onrender.com/>

 ## Getting Started

 To run Cosmos Odyssey locally, follow these steps